Psychology Major

 PSYC BC2156 Clinical Psychology

 NSBV BC2001 Laboratory in Neuroscience can be used as a Group 1 lab (or an additional research/lab experience) for the PSYC major.
-However, be aware that NSBV BC2001 has prerequisites (NSBV BC1001 Introduction to Neuroscience, BIOL BC1502 Introduction to Cell and Molecular Biology, and1503 Introductory Lab in Cell and Molecular Biology).
+However, be aware that NSBV BC1001 Introduction to Neuroscience is a prerequisite for this course.

-At least two additional PSYC (or NSBV) lecture or seminar courses must be completed.
+At least one additional PSYC (or NSBV) lecture or seminar course must be completed.
 Please note the following:

-- These additional courses must be worth three or more credits each.
+- These additional course must be worth three or more credits each.

-- No more than two semesters of Independent Study (PSYC BC3601-3608) may count toward the major requirements.
+- No more than two semesters of Independent Study (PSYC BC3606) may count toward the major requirements.

 - Students participating in the Toddler Center Seminar (PSYC BC3465/66) can count a maximum of three semesters towards the major using either (1) up to two semesters at the Toddler Center, or (2) up to two semesters of Independent Study.

-A student must take one cognate course, which is a lecture or seminar from one of the following departments: Anthropology, Computer Science, Economics, Linguistics, Philosophy, Sociology, and STEM.
+A student must take one cognate course, which is a 3 or 4 credit lecture or seminar from one of the following departments/programs: Anthropology, Cognitive Science, Computer Science, Economics, Linguistics, Philosophy, and Sociology.
+Note that Computer Science courses that count towards the College Science Requirement, also count as an Outside Science for Psychology; and the ones that don’t, count as a Cognate course for Psychology.

 A student must also take two lecture courses in a science other than Psychology, plus one laboratory course.
 You can choose courses in the following disciplines: Astronomy, Biological Sciences, Chemistry, Environmental Sciences, or Physics.
-Please be aware that the Psychology Department will accept only science courses the College approves as satisfying General Education Science Requirements for the Foundations Curriculum.
-Refer to the Snowbird course listing here; and also always confirm with your advisor and the home department about the suitability of a course.
+Some Public Health courses may also be accepted but they must be those identified as a Science by the College.
+In general, please be aware that the Psychology Department will accept only science courses the College approves as satisfying General Education Science Requirements for the Foundations Curriculum.
+Refer to the course listing in Slate; and also always confirm with your advisor and the home department about the suitability of a course.

 NOTE: NSBV courses that are cross-listed with the Psychology Department (like NSBV BC2001 Laboratory in Neuroscience) cannot be used as outside courses.